pieces-app/plugin_sublime/README.md

 You can log in and out of your Pieces account using the `Pieces: Login` or `Pieces: Logout` command in your command palette.
 An output panel is available to check your cloud status and login status.

+### Right click to add an asset

+You can create a new asset to pieces select the text, right click then choose `pieces>save to pieces`.

 ### Connect